incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 I took a long walk pondering about the reputation this quality-less and ill-confident code that I have written would bring to me and my company.
 Never have I thought a work that I considered to be menial would pose such a challenge.
-I had made my mind arrived at a decision to build the application from scratch by writing specs first.
+I had made up my mind to arrive at a decision to build the application from scratch by writing specs first.
-I did not want to realize that it is too late again.
+I did not want to realize that it was too late again.
-They say few minutes of planning would save few hours of work.
+They say a few minutes of planning would save a few hours of work.
 Did some research and found that the code should pass the following basic checks.

-[x] Fulfil Requirements without errors.
+- [x] Fulfill Requirements without errors.
-[x] The code should be maintainable and scalable
+- [x] The code should be maintainable and scalable.
-[x] The code should adhere to Single Responsibility Principle(SRP).
+- [x] The code should adhere to Single Responsibility Principle(SRP).

 Test-driven development is a software development process relying on software requirements being converted to test cases before software is fully developed.

 1. Write production code only to pass a failing unit test.
 2. Write no more of a unit test than enough to fail.(RED)
 3. Write no more production code than necessary to pass the one failing unit test.(GREEN)

 A quick feedback on my previous code is that it is not maintainable, it is not scalable and that it violates one of the basic SOLID principles, which is SRP.

 Single Responsibility Principle states that every module of class should have one responsibility in a program.

-This is how my controller's create action(to save a todo) looked like, every thing was in the controller be it Rails specific code, active record specific code or application logic code.
+This is how my controller's create action(to save a todo) looked like, everything was in the controller be it Rails specific code, active record specific code or application logic code.

 ```ruby
 def create